rails/rails/guides/source/association_basics.md

 @book.author_previously_changed? # => true
 ```

+NOTE: Do not confuse `model.association_changed?` with
+`model.association.changed?`.
+The former checks if the association has been
+replaced with a new record, while the latter tracks changes to the attributes of
+the association.

 ##### Checking for Existing Associations

 You can see if any associated objects exist by using the `association.nil?`